Inspire Fitness FT2 Functional Trainer Package

 - Inspire Fitness FT2 Functional Trainer

 - 2 x 50 lbs (23 kg) Weight Stack Upgrades

 - SCS Bench

 Alternative Multi Gyms Under £5000

 You’ll find a huge selection of multi gyms under £5000 at Fitness Savvy.
 Check out the alternative multi gyms below to find the right one for you.

 Inspire FT2 Workout Plan/Chart

 We took a good look around to see what exercises can be performed on this machine.

 At the time of writing, there seemed to be an error with the Inspire Fitness website, so we were unable to access the relevant documentation.

-We did, however, manage to find some charts with exercise examples, which you might find useful.
+We did, however, manage to find some charts with exercise examples.